MrGiovanni/ModelsGenesis/README.md

 #### For your convenience, we have provided our own extracted 3D cubes from LUNA16.

 Download from [Google Drive](https://drive.google.com/drive/folders/1ZEQHc4FLFHK204UJ1iABQVrjQOFmx_gX?usp=sharing) or Baidu Wangpan (`coming soon`).
 Each sub-folder is named as 'bat_N_s_64x64x32', where *N* denotes the number of cubes extracted from each patient.
-You may select the scale of training samples accordingly based on your resources in hand: larger *N* demands longer learning time and more powerful GPUs/CPUs, while may (or may not) results in a more generic visual representation.
+You may select the scale of training samples accordingly based on your resources in hand: larger *N* demands longer learning time and more powerful GPUs/CPUs, while may (or may not) result in a more generic visual representation.
 We have adopted *N*=32 in our MICCAI paper.

 #### You can also extract 3D cubes by your own following two steps below: